 I needed to escape.

 I saved money, learned to get along with less and refined my plan.
 In September of 2013, I sold Atlanta Culinary Tours.
-By October 2013, I’d sold my condo and gave away most of my belonging.
-In January, I quit my job and began living Plan B: life as a Professional Vagabond.
+By October 2013, I’d sold my condo and given away most of my belonging.
+In January 2014, I quit my job and began living Plan B: life as a Professional Vagabond.

 And I’m not bored anymore.

-I share my adventures on the blog and hope you can enjoy the ride along with me.
-The focus of the blog for the past summer was hiking the Appalachian Trail, where I hiked through nine states in four and a half months.
+I share my adventures on the blog so you can enjoy the ride with me.
 Currently, I’m teaching English as a way to travel the world and get to know new cultures, countries and cuisines.
 I’m in Bien Hoa, Vietnam right now.
+The focus of the blog for the summer of 2014 was hiking the Appalachian Trail, where I backpacked through nine states in four and a half months.
 Earlier posts were about Frugal Living, Frugal Travel, Backpacking Gear and learning to live an Ultra-Lite Life.
 I’ve posted my world travels and my explorations of Atlanta including Things to do in the ATL, Atlanta Metro Restaurants and Atlanta History.
 Please comment and share your ideas on any of my posts.

 …and you can: